 The ammo directory will contain files related to the optimization procedure itself.
-This includes the ammo.input input file and a link to the opt_driver executable.
+This includes the design.nml input file described in section 9.5.1 and a link to the opt_driver executable.

-9.5.1 ammo.input
+9.5.1 & design namelist in design.nml